Aliases for SYT1 Gene

 GeneCards Summary for SYT1 Gene

-SYT1 (Synaptotagmin I) is a Protein Coding gene.
-Diseases associated with SYT1 include mast cell disease.
-Among its related pathways are Disease and Transmission across Chemical Synapses.
-GO annotations related to this gene include calcium ion binding and phospholipid binding.
-An important paralog of this gene is SYT5.
+SYT1 (Synaptotagmin 1) is a Protein Coding gene.
+Diseases associated with SYT1 include Baker-Gordon Syndrome and Syndromic Intellectual Disability.
+Among its related pathways are Protein-protein interactions at synapses and Uptake and actions of bacterial toxins.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and transporter activity.
+An important paralog of this gene is SYT2.

-May have a regulatory role in the membrane interactions during trafficking of synaptic vesicles at the active zone of the synapse.
+Calcium sensor that participates in triggering neurotransmitter release at the synapse (By similarity).
+May have a regulatory role in the membrane interactions during trafficking of synaptic vesicles at the active zone of the synapse (By similarity).
 It binds acidic phospholipids with a specificity that requires the presence of both an acidic head group and a diacyl backbone.
 A Ca(2+)-dependent interaction between synaptotagmin and putative receptors for activated protein kinase C has also been reported.
-It can bind to at least three additional proteins in a Ca(2+)-independent manner; these are neurexins, syntaxin and AP2
+It can bind to at least three additional proteins in a Ca(2+)-independent manner; these are neurexins, syntaxin and AP2.
+Plays a role in dendrite formation by melanocytes (PubMed:23999003).